TaleStation/TaleStation/README.md

-## TaleStation, a /TG/ Station downstream.
+## TaleStation

 Our server; byond://join.shiptest.net:1565

 An eternal work in progress.

 Welcome to TaleStation!
-A SS13 server thats a downstream of /TG/station.
-For now.
+We're a fork of /tg/station.

 We're a server with a roleplay over mechanics end goal in mind, where people can come to make and tell stories.
 Come make a story to share with friends and foes alike.